 What level of data access is needed to see the EWIS Reports?

-For this year, there are only student level EWIS reports.
-Student List reports are available to users who have access to student-level information within a school and/or district.
+All Edwin users should have access to the aggregate EWIS reports.
+Student-level reports require "Administrator" reports are available to users who have access to student-level information within a school and/or district.
 Typically, there are several EWIS Reports available to users with access to school and district aggregate reports within Edwin.

 Will the EWIS reports be updated during the school year?
 What will change?